-In order to understand how to write a script, you will need a little know-how before setting out on your adventure to Mordor, taking the red pill or setting sail for Pandora.
+In order to understand how to write a script and perfect a screenwriting format, you will need a little screenplay writing know-how.
+This know-how will guide your steps as you set out on your script adventure to Mordor, taking the red pill or setting sail for Pandora.

 Naturally, you will want to write your script well.
 In this guide, I will be explaining both how to write a screenplay and the correct way to format your screenplay, step by step: covering each aspect of screenwriting and how to do it well.